ncbartel/Portfolio/critique-by-design.md

 ## Testing the Solution

-In evaluating this wireframe, I asked 3 people adult, late 70s; adult, late teens; and adult, mid 50s for feedback on my design.
+In evaluating this wireframe, I asked 3 people: adult, late 70s; adult, late teens; and adult, mid 50s for feedback on my design.

 **Adult, Late Teens**